Abdullah-Alsabi/DoctorApp/README.md

 ### Step 3 (Spring Data)

-Your app will have  two data models: `Doctor` and `Patient`.
+Your app will have  two data models: `Doctor` and `Appointment`.
 You'll use MySQL as your database and Spring Data to talk to your database.

 #### Step 4